PeterKassenaar/ngx-new-features/README.md

 Workshops, exercises and demo's on the training `Angular New Features` by [Peter Kassenaar](mailto:info@kassenaar.com).
 All examples are on Angular 17.0.0 or higher, unless otherwise noted.

+Want to book a training by Peter for your Company or Organisation?
+[Contact](https://www.kassenaar.com/contact) me.

 ## Usage

 - Clone this repo